Janta curfew: Mumbaikars clap hands, bang utensils from houses

 For several enthusiastic Mumbaikars, the clapping started way before the 5 pm start time set by Modi.
 Many were seen clapping beyond the stipulated five minutes.
 Modi had asked people to join from their doorsteps, balconies and windows.
 Many residents took to Twitter to point out that not all houses in Mumbai have balconies.

 One user said, "Mumbai person thought he will come out in his balcony and sing with his neighbours.
 There was no balcony."
 Another wrote, "A lot of folks living in Mumbai: Balcony?
 Which balcony?"
 Another post read, "Was looking forward to standing on my balcony and clapping, but I live in Mumbai..oh well #jantacurfew" Another Twitter user added, "I dont have a balcony.
 Where do I go with my thaali?! #Mumbai."
-PTI VT VT VT
+Bells were rung in temples in Mumbai and nieghbouring Navi Mumbai while a special 'azaan' was given in Mahim, which houses a world famous dargah.

+Similar scenes were also seen in Nagpur, Latur, as well as all major cities in the state.
+By half past 5 pm, social media started getting flooded with post and videos of the clapping and clanging tribute to the hundreds of thousands of people on the frontline in the fight against the novel coronavirus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)